veerreev/Srot/README.md

-# SignIt
+# Srot (Earlier Axiomora)
-SignIt is an advanced iOS application designed for digital image authentication and integrity.
+Srot is an advanced iOS application designed for digital image authentication and integrity.
 By leveraging digital watermarking, cryptographic signatures, and machine learning, the platform allows users to capture, sign, and verify the authenticity of visual content in an era of increasing digital manipulation.

 ## Features
- AI-Powered Watermarking: Integrates a custom CoreML model (AxiomoraEncoder) to embed robust digital watermarks into images.
+ AI-Powered Watermarking: Integrates a custom CoreML model (AxiomarkEncoder) to embed robust digital watermarks into images.

  Cryptographic Signatures: A dedicated SignatureManager and WatermarkEmbedder system for attaching unique user identifiers to media.